by Bernard McCormick Tuesday, June 03, 2014

 That came as news to his family as well.
 As the book details, his six children knew he worked in government, something in the state department.
 But they did not know that he was our top man in the Middle East, whose reports and advice went to the president, at the time Ronald Reagan.
 So he wasn’t kidding when he told La Salle buddies he did stuff for the president.
 At La Salle, he was known as a good student, with a flair for languages.
 Rare at the time among Americans in the Middle East, he spoke Arabic.
 Even more rare, he developed a personal, and highly secret, rapport with key leaders in the Palestine Liberation Organization.
 He was trying to swim against the CIA current, which was pro-Israel, right or wrong, formulated by men who could not speak the language of the other side.
 Bob Ames was dangerously in the middle of parties who were trying to kill each other.
 It caught up with him.
 The reviews of the new book, usually written by CIA insiders, portray a man greatly respected by his peers.
 They also pose a question with no clear answer: What might have happened if this insightful and highly connected man had been listened to more carefully, or lived to see his work fulfilled?
 Thirty years after his death, some of Bob Ames’ secrets have at last been leaked.

 Bernard McCormick is the publisher of Gulfstream Media Group, which operates the flagship magazine Gold Coast.
-A graduate of La Salle University in Philadelphia, he wholeheartedly roots for the Explorers in basketball and fervently roots against Temple, St. Joe, Villanova and some Ivy League school... oh, Penn.
+He was part of the staff that pioneered the modern city magazine at Philadelphia magazine before moving to Florida in 1970.
+A graduate of La Salle University in Philadelphia, he roots for all Big Five basketball teams, except when they play the Explorers.